 Mara Wilson & Peter Fonda playing a granddaughter & grandfather felt completely pointless.
 They never bonded.

 After Mr. Conductor lands safely near a windmill.
 He tells the audience they were the people who rescued him.
 How the actual fudge nugget did the audience in their seats managed to save Conductor?
-Doesn’t make any sense.
+Doesn’t make any friggin sense.
 This ain’t “Dora The Explorer.”
 She’s known to encourage “viewers” to participate in her adventures.
 In reality, nothing happened.
 It nothing, but padding.
 Was Alec Baldwin losing his cool on and offset?
 No wonder he called his daughter a pig.
 Don’t believe me, he acted like an assface towards Ireland.

 The movie is inconsistent.
 For example, Thomas enters a random portal.
 There’s no explanation why he just somehow entered a portal.
 When Burnett finally starts Lady’s engine, they both enter a portal to transport both of them to Sodor.
 Moments Later, Thomas immediately shows up.
 After that, he never mentioned his encounter with a random portal ever again.
 EGADS!
-This is pointless plot device is too convoluted than HBO’s “Westworld.”
+This is a pointless plot device too convoluted than HBO’s “Westworld.”
 At least The Nolan Brothers, Emma Thomas & Lisa Joy managed to tell a cohesive narrative.

 The Final Verdict: F, FOR FAKER!

 Thomas And The Magic Railroad is describe in three words: “One Big Fart.”
 As a little kid, I adored Thomas The Tank Engine along with the film.
 Now that I’m older, I realize how idiotic this film is the equivalent of uncontrollable excessive flatulence.
+Doesn’t hold up.
 If I were you, do not waste your spare time watching this clunker.
 If you want to spend time wind your kids, grandkids, nephews, nieces or godchildren, I strongly recommend watching the show with George Carlin narrating.